-1. Applicant

-Property Owner
+1. Applicant Property Owner

-Address: Address:
+Name: Name:

+rudiess.
+Name:Address:

+Phone Number: Phone Number:

-Phone Number: Fax Number: Phone Number: Fax Number:
+Fax Number: Fax Number:

-Email address: Email address:
+Email address:

 2. Project Information

 Address/Location of Property: Name of Historic District site is in, if any:

 Name of Development: Current Use:

 Area in Acres: Current Zoning:

 3. Date of Board Review

-Board of Building Trades Appeals: Board of Zoning Appeals: City Commission: Design Review Board: Historic District Commission: Housing Board of Appeals: Planning Board:
+Board of Building Trades Appeals :: Board of Zoning Appeals:

+City Commission: Design Review Board:

+Historic District Commission: Housing Board of Appeals:

+Planning Board:

-The undersigned states the above information is true and correct, and understands that it is the responsibility of the applicant to post the Notice Sign(s) at least 15 days prior to the date on which the project will be reviewed by the appropriate board or commission, and to ensure that the Notice Sign(s) remains posted during the entire 15 day mandatory posting period.
-The undersigned further agrees to pay a rental fee and security deposit for the Notice Sign(s), and to remove all such signs on the day immediately following the date of the hearing at which the project was reviewed.
-The security deposit will be refunded when the Notice Sign(s) are returned undamaged to the Community Development Department.
-Failure to return the Notice Sign(s) and/or damage to the Notice Sign(s) will result in forfeiture of the security deposit.
+remains posted during the pay a rental fee and securi immediately following the will be refunded when the Department.
+Failure to ret forfeiture of the security d entire 15 day mandator ity deposit for the Notice date of the hearing at wl Notice Sign(s) are return urn the Notice Sign(s) ar eposit. or commission, and to ensure that the Notice Sign(s) by posting period.
+The undersigned further agrees to Sign(s), and to remove all such signs on the day nich the project was reviewed.
+The security deposit ned undamaged to the Community Development and/or damage to the Notice Sign(s) will result in

 Signature of Applicant: Date:

-Office Use Onl y
+Use Only

 Application #: Date Received: Fee:

 Date of Approval: Date of Denial: Reviewed by:

-Reviewed by